Home > Best Places in Agra

 - Best Area in Agra for Families: Taj East Gate Road

-Those traveling with children will appreciate staying along the western end of Taj East Gate Road, which is 1km long and free of vehicles and, therefore, noise and fumes.
-It’s very pleasant strolling to the Taj or the numerous cafés and shops along this pedestrian street that is only used by horse-carts and cycle-rickshaws.
+Those traveling with children will appreciate staying along the western end of Taj East Gate Road, which is 1km long and free of vehicles, noise, and fumes.
+It’s pleasant strolling to the Taj or the numerous cafés and shops along this pedestrian street that is only used by horse-carts and cycle-rickshaws.
 Some cafés and agencies rent bicycles, which are a terrific way to explore the area immediately surrounding the Taj.

 - Best Area in Agra for Food & Restaurants: Fatehabad Road